Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state: The script uses the ls command with the > redirection operator to either create a new file, or overwrite an existing one

+9-duplicate_last_line: The script uses tail to grab the last line of the file, then it uses the >> redirection operator to duplicate it on the same file